The Buenos Aires Year Program

 Cultural Outreach Opportunities

 In all of our International Programs, students are encouraged to join local organizations or participate in activities that allow them to meet and interact with locals for a more intensive intercultural experience.
 In Buenos Aires, students have numerous opportunities to serve others in the local community and to engage with the Argentine culture.
 For example, one of the service opportunities students have is to volunteer for Luchando por una Infancia Feliz y con Esperanza (L.I.F.E.)
 Argentina, an organization that provides children's art classes, homework help, and organizes sporting activities in low income neighborhoods in Capital Federal and the Province of Buenos Aires.
 Another service project that students participate in is helping with community development projects and microloans in the rural community of Adulum; this is intended to help local people start their own businesses.
-To see the other opportunities Pepperdine students in Buenos Aires have, visit the Service Learning Opportunities page of their website.

 - For pictures, videos, and student blogging, visit the Buenos Aires Vimeo Site